LuisoJSM/blog-astro/src/pages/posts/post-2.md

     alt: "The Astro logo on a dark background with a purple gradient arc."
 pubDate: 2022-07-08
 tags: ["astro", "blogging", "learning in public", "successes"]
+lastText: "This is the last texto of post 2"

 ---
 # My Second Blog Post